AdobeDocs/campaign-classic.en/help/delivery/using/line-channel.md

 ### Configuring an Image and link delivery {#configuring-an-image-and-link-delivery}

-An **Image and link** LINE delivery is a message sent to recipients in the form of an image that may contain one or multiple URLs.
+An **[!UICONTROL Image and link]** [!DNL LINE] delivery is a message sent to recipients in the form of an image that may contain one or multiple URLs.

 You can use: